Appearance

 EURUSDmandEURUSD.rawboth resolve toEURUSD. - Alias groups —

-GOLDresolves toXAUUSD,US30resolves to its index equivalent, across 20 predefined alias groups. - Normalized-base fallback for minor formatting differences.
+GOLDresolves toXAUUSD,US30resolves to its index equivalent, across a curated set of alias groups (currently around 20), plus dedicated Gold and Bitcoin handling. - Normalized-base fallback for minor formatting differences.

 Fixes: